 Howard will have a difficult decision to make this offseason.
 He has improved his draft stock by stringing together a consistent run of impressive performances throughout his junior season, showing improvement in some of his areas of weakness.
 While some front offices will likely be skeptical due to the size/athleticism concerns, the style and rules of the modern NBA are conducive to Howard’s game.
 He has the potential to pack a viable scoring punch as a microwave scoring lead guard off the bench.
 We expect Howard to, at least, test the NBA Draft waters and, dependent on his feedback from scouts and NBA executives, very well may stay in the 2019 NBA Draft pool and have a chance to be drafted in the latter half of the 2nd round.
-If he returns to school, Marquette will be among the Big East favorites again next season with a chance at another strong NCAA tournament run.
+If he returns to school, he'll be a likely National Player of the Year candidate and Marquette will be among the Big East favorites with a chance at another strong NCAA tournament run.

 Write something about yourself.
 No need to be fancy, just an overview.